 Scorpio and its galactic and Universal connections

-Scorpio is traditionally about the deep, hidden, secrets and taboos (including sexuality) but also death and rebirth - it brings intense and deep emotions.
-Transmutation, transformation, the incarnational cycles of life are the themes here.
-We can "learn" ourselves anew here, shedding old skins and re-birth or "re-invent" ourselves and to gain mastery about the karmic law of cause and effect.
+We can "learn" ourselves anew here, shedding old skins and re-birth or "re-invent" ourselves, and gain mastery about the karmic law of cause and effect.

-I think, that discussion becomes less important, when we use less "sign based" Astrology but include the stars and constellation based, as by this we gain a lot of additional, individual information as well as the galactic and Universal connections on our evolutionary and spiritual paths.
+I think, the discussion becomes less important, when we use less "sign based" Astrology but include the stars and constellations directly, as we gain a lot of additional, individual information as well as the galactic and Universal connections on our evolutionary and spiritual paths.

 South of the ecliptic it's the realm of the Chamaeleon - Nick A. Fiorenza compared the energy here as like the difference between changing color in opposition to merge as in "shapeshifting".